gt-crnch-rg/ucx-tutorial-hot-interconnects/examples/02_ucx_gpu_example/README.md

 # UCX GPU Hello World

 This example demonstrates a GPU version of the UCX "Hello World" script with a client and server instance.
 This example specifically includes the use of CUDA and CUDA managed memory.
+A key takeaway here is that other than a few small changes (

 As a first step make sure you have installed any dependencies and also that you have built and installed UCX.
 See [this page](https://github.com/gt-crnch-rg/ucx-tutorial-hoti-21/blob/main/examples/Installing_UCX_README.md) for more details on installation.
 Note that you need to build an environment with UCX and CUDA both installed.